 The Hawaiian Islands have one of the most diverse land and seascapes in the world.
 It’s the kind of place where you can find yourself snorkeling with sea turtles in the morning, and then gaze out over lush, rainforest-covered pali—or cliffs rippling one after another almost endlessly.
 Natural features like lava tubes or sea stacks always seem to be just a short walk down the trail.
 Hawaii is also all about authentic local culture and “aloha” spirit.
 You’ll have the opportunity to “talk story” with the locals, and maybe take in a jam session with Hawaiian musicians.
 Learn the islands’ history while touring Molokai’s Halawa Valley and make and taste traditional poi.
 Watch the spectacular island landscapes drift by as you relax aboard the ship and sail to your next adventure.
 This carefully-planned cruise offers one of the best ways to get the most out of the islands, and enjoy the ride along the way.

-- Snorkel with Giant Pacific Manta Rays.
-AT NIGHT.
+- Night snorkel with Giant Pacific Manta Rays

 - Stroll with your significant other to Sweetheart Rock, a sea stack that towers 80 feet over the waves.

 - Explore coral gardens and sea turtle habitats as you snorkel Hawaii’s fauna-rich waters

 - Spend time with the locals “talking story”, and experiencing their unique perspectives on the islands and life.

 - Watch for humpback whales, dolphins, and seals in the Humpback Whale Marine Reserve—one of the world’s most important whale habitats, thousands of humpbacks migrate here each winter

 - Unwind from a day of exploring with a complimentary massage or with the cocktail-du-jour from the top deck

 A few more reasons why you've gotta go: